-Splunk, Inc. (SPLK) CEO Doug Merritt on Q1 2021 Results - Earnings Call Transcript

 Operator

 Thank you.
-Our next question comes from Kirk Mennen [ph] of Evercore.
+Our next question comes from Kirk Materne of Evercore.
 This will be our final question.

 Yes, thanks very much for fitting me in.
 And congrats on a good quarter in a really tough environment.
-Doug, can you just talk about sort of your discussions with clients about cloud maybe domestically versus internationally; if there is any sort of difference there in terms of how you're constantly [ph] might be thinking about client -- about cloud versus what you're seeing here internationally?
-And then just for Jason, whereas hiring, I guess, based on your thought process coming into this year; I'd imagine you guys might have had to rethink that in March and maybe what's the thought process on that now?
+Doug, can you just talk about sort of your discussions with clients about cloud maybe domestically versus internationally; if there is any sort of difference there in terms of how your clients in the U.S. might be thinking about client -- about cloud versus what you're seeing here internationally?
+And then just for Jason, where is hiring, I guess, based on your thought process coming into this year; I'd imagine you guys might have had to rethink that in March and maybe what's the thought process on that now?
 Thanks.

 Doug Merritt

 Really good point.
-And you'll see in the numbers every release now, every quarter, something that will actually point to the answer.
-I forget to get -- I'll go to page.
+And you'll see in the numbers that we release now, every quarter, something that we’ll actually point to the answer.
+I forget –the exact I'll go-to page.
 But I think overall, revenue internationally was 35% and cloud revenue was 18%.
-And the 18% is pretty consistent quarter-over-quarter which -- and the answer for that is, yet international is still [indiscernible] term than they are cloud and it gets recognized from upfront.
-We are seeing the strongest cloud traction in the U.S. And if you just follow where -- to be FCCPS [ph] where the footprints we map exactly.
-In Australia and the UK, in Canada, very strong cloud again -- bit stronger, less strong, but still strong in Germany and France, as long as you keep the data resident there and falls [ph] in there.
+And the 18% is pretty consistent quarter-over-quarter which -- and the answer for that is, yet international is still [indiscernible] term then they are cloud and we get recognized from upfront.
+We are seeing the strongest cloud traction in the U.S. And if you just follow where [AWS, GCP,] their footprint, we map exactly.
+In Australia and the UK, in Canada, very strong cloud.
+It –gets stronger, less strong, but still strong in Germany and France, as long as you keep the data resident there and it falls from there.

-So going back to my brainstorm that, I'd love to see us upon 80% to 90% cloud to 60%, I didn't say 100% because I do think that there are still used cases that demand that product and data sit closer to the customer.
-And until we could create a way to have the accounting not defer because we've done that, then those would probably be crowded to counters on-prem solutions, and/or countries that maybe slower to move to cloud; now countries where we already have customers and are already selling.
-So it's definitely very, very strong at U.S. although my belief is that as this has been a global phenomenon, you're going to see a very different perspective on cloud in countries that may have not been as tilted that way because it probably is one way that they're going to be able to respond whether they need to assuming that this goes on for another 18, 24, 36, 48 months while we work on therapies and vaccines.
+So going back to my brainstorm that, I'd love to see us find a way to get to 80% to 90% cloud and say 60%, I didn't say 100% because I do think that there are still used cases that demand that product and data sit closer to the customer.
+And until we can figure out a way to have the accounting not differ because we've done that, then those would probably be accounted as on-prem solutions.
+And there are, countries that maybe slower to move to cloud; now countries where we already have customers and are already selling.
+So it's definitely very, very strong at U.S. although my belief is that as this has been a global phenomena, you're going to see a very different perspective on cloud in countries that may have not been as tilted that way because it probably is the only way that they're going to be able to respond the way they need to assuming that this goes on for another 18, 24, 36, 48 months while we work on therapies and vaccines, and headcount?

 Jason Child

 Yes, regarding headcount.
 So yes, when -- when everything started slowing down in early mid-March, definitely did kind of put a freeze on hiring and look at what -- you know, try to get a better sense of what the environment was going to -- how it was going to unfold.
-It became pretty clear that the underlying growth within our business was very healthy, so we have been opening up hiring related to DQCs [ph], of course, to serve the growth needs that are going to continue.
-And then also, of course, there are some engineering headcount related to a bunch of the migration work that we're continuing to do with really -- in particular with cloud, as well as within cloud, within SignalFx and some of the integration work there.
+It’s been pretty clear that the underlying growth within our business was very healthy, so we have been opening up hiring related to DQCs, of course, to serve the growth needs that are going to continue.
+And then also, of course, there’s some engineering headcount related to a bunch of the migration work that we're continuing to do with -- in particular with cloud, as well as within cloud, within SignalFx and some of the integration work there.

-So, those areas were definitely still hiring, most of the other areas; I think like most companies around are trying to make sure we're really focused on watching our cost structure closely.
+So, those areas we’re definitely still hiring, most of the other areas; I think like most companies around are trying to make sure we're really focused on watching our cost structure closely.
 And make sure that -- especially with us going through a ratable transformation, we need to make sure that our cost structure doesn't outpace the growth of revenue or it will take a while for us to catch up; so that's something we're watching very carefully.
-But again, we are mostly focused on making sure that we'll make it a necessary hire to manage to our growth targets.
+But again, we are mostly focused on making sure that we’re making the necessary hires to manage to our growth targets.

 That's super helpful.
 Thanks very much.